Term and holiday dates 2022/23

 - Improved relationships between children and key adults.

-We have close relationships with all feeder schools and understand each individual school’s transition procedure, we feel that the investment of time in making these links is invaluable in supporting your child’s transition to school.
+We understand each individual school’s transition procedure, we feel that the investment of time in making these links is invaluable in supporting your child’s transition to school.
 We feel it is important to have good links with schools throughout the year, not just at times of transitions and we regularly check how our school leavers have settled into school life.
-Something we find very useful is hand delivering transition paperwork.

 We read stories about starting school